The technical jargon around the NBN can be baffling. We believe you shouldn't need an engineering degree to read up on it.

 If you're on fixed wireless or Sky Muster, it may be significantly more than you paid for ADSL, and you can't get unlimited data plans.

-However, if you used to rely on mobile broadband, you may pay a lot less for the NBN.
+But if you used to rely on mobile broadband, you may pay a lot less for the NBN.

 Because of how the NBN works, smaller, cheaper providers are often as fast as larger ones.
 Check out our broadband provider performance program for our latest speed test results of the big providers, as well as some smaller ones.